Dipakk7/enverus-rag-assignment/README.md

 ## Design Decisions

-**Local-First Execution**

-The core pipeline runs locally: PDF → Embeddings → ChromaDB → Retrieval → Ollama → Grounded Answer.
-This avoids requiring an external inference API for the core workflow.
+- **Local-first:** the full path — PDF → Embeddings → ChromaDB → Retrieval → Ollama → Grounded Answer — runs locally with no external inference API required.

-**Source-First Generation**

-The LLM is not treated as the source of truth.
-Retrieved document evidence is passed to the generation layer, and the safety layer can return a fallback when the evidence does not adequately support an answer.
+- **Source-first generation:** the LLM isn't the source of truth.
+Retrieved evidence is passed to generation, and the safety layer can return a fallback when that evidence doesn't support an answer.

-**Numerical Integrity**

-Numerical and table-based questions receive additional validation because retrieval or generation errors can materially change the meaning of an answer.
+- **Numerical integrity:** numerical and table-based questions get extra validation, since a retrieval or generation error there can materially change the meaning of an answer.

-**Reproducibility**

-The project includes deterministic document processing, reproducible indexing, automated tests, retrieval evaluation, end-to-end evaluation, and machine-readable evaluation artifacts.
+- **Reproducibility:** deterministic document processing, reproducible indexing, automated tests, and machine-readable evaluation artifacts.

 ---